nordicstyle/nordicstyle.github.io/_pages/home.md

 {% include gallery %}

-A throw will brighten any room and two together make a great contrasting look.
-They are the perfect timeless gift for any special occasion.
+A throw is the perfect timeless gift for any special occasion.
+It will brighten any room and two together make a great contrasting look.

 “Some people look for a beautiful place, others make a place beautiful”